truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 <!------------------------------------------------------------------------------------------------------------------->
 ##Directives
-AngularJS **Directives** can be very powerful and we recommend the Webble-template developers to create their own for their Webbles (though not any requirment).
+AngularJS **Directives** can be very powerful and we recommend the Webble-template developers to create their own for their Webbles (though not any requirement).
 But there are also a few simple ones already available in the platform core too, that can be easily applied.
 Just apply the directive name as instructed below either as a tag attribute or class name.

 ###_draggable_ ![Directive][dir]
 Makes an element draggable (JQuery style) (initiated either as an Attribute or Class).
 For more information about the draggable options see JQuerys [draggable](http://api.jqueryui.com/draggable/) page online.